ghc/ghc/docs/users_guide/ghci.rst

 and examine the history to find out what was going on.

 .. ghc-flag:: -fbreak-on-exception
+    :shortdesc: :ref:`Break on any exception thrown <ghci-debugger-exceptions>`
+    :type: dynamic
+    :reverse: -fno-break-on-exception
+    :category:

+    Causes GHCi to halt evaluation and return to the interactive prompt in the event of an exception. :ghc-flag:`-fbreak-on-exception` breaks on all exceptions.

-              -fbreak-on-error
+.. ghc-flag:: -fbreak-on-error
+    :shortdesc: :ref:`Break on uncaught exceptions and errors
+        <ghci-debugger-exceptions>`
+    :type: dynamic
+    :reverse: -fno-break-on-error
+    :category:

-    Causes GHCi to halt evaluation and return to the interactive prompt in the event of an exception.
-While :ghc-flag:`-fbreak-on-exception` breaks on all exceptions, :ghc-flag:`-fbreak-on-error` breaks on only those which would otherwise be uncaught.
+    Causes GHCi to halt evaluation and return to the interactive prompt in the event of an exception.  :ghc-flag:`-fbreak-on-error` breaks on only those exceptions which would otherwise be uncaught.

 Example: inspecting functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~